October 12, 2018

 When we are ill, we think about our body and physical health.
-But sometimes when we feel depressed, sad, negative, irritated or upset, we don’t think of our mind and mental health.
+Sometimes when we feel depressed, sad, negative, irritated or upset, we don’t think of our mind and mental health.
 However, there are around 300 different mental health disorders that are listed in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition i.e. DSM-5.
 Today, Earth’s Wisdom wants you to think about a very important matter – mental health!

 Some of the most common mental health conditions are: